ingolia-lab/turbidostat-development/nephelometer/doc/construction-electronics.md

    10. Screw down the connectors firmly onto the wires.

 2. **Peristaltic pump connector** A short cable with a female JST PH 2-pin connector is attached to the screw terminal.
-This 2-pin connector can be cut from a JST PH extension cable, as described in the (Peristaltic Pump)[./construction-pump.md] section.
+This 2-pin connector can be cut from a JST PH extension cable, as described in the [Peristaltic Pump](./construction-pump.md) section.
 A short female cable can be purchased as well (Adafruit 261).

    1. Strip and tin the ends of the cable, if they are not already stripped and tinned.